snekdesign/copycat/README.md

   value to the output pane
 - Automatically import stdlib and 3rd-party libraries on demand
 - List public, private or magic members of any object
-- Browse source code of modules, classes and functions in VS Code
+- Browse source code of modules, classes, functions and exceptions in VS Code
 - Early-stopping on the first exception when multiple lines are pasted
 - Ready for `pdb` and NumPy
 ## Dependencies